Topological insulators and geometry of vector bundles: Topology of vector bundles

 \subsubsection{Curvature of pullback bundle and degree of a map}

 Recall that in Sec.~\ref{Sec:CurvJacobian} we computed the curvature of the real plane bundle $M$.
 The bundle was described by a vector field of the plane normals $\vec m$, or equivalently by the map $m: \Surf \to S^2$.
 To find the curvature, we used the identification of the vector spaces $M_p$ and $T_pS^2$ as subspaces of $\R^3$.
 The pullback bundle is a more abstract version of the same construction, with the map $m$ playing now a central role.
-The whole argument can be rephrased in terms of pullbacks, leading to the same expression for the curvature:
+The whole argument can be rephrased in terms of pullbacks, leading to the same expression for the curvature.
+Let $f_{\alpha\beta}$ be the curvature component of a bundle $E$ over the $\SSurf$ in coordinates $(x_\alpha, x_\beta)$.
+Then the curvature of the pullback bundle over $\Surf$ is